-Chemical transport modeling was conducted to evaluate the performance of a range of cap thicknesses considered for the nearshore portion of Area 18 at the Site.
-Modeling indicates that for PCBs, a 2-ft sand cap is predicted to meet the PCB RALs for more than 100 years.
-For arsenic, cap thicknesses of 3.5 ft and 4.5 ft without amendment are predicted to be needed to meet the RALs for more than 10 years, for the 95% UCL and maximum porewater concentrations, respectively.
-Thinner caps of 2.5 ft and 3.5 ft, amended with 10% ZVI by weight in the lower portion, are predicted to be needed to meet the arsenic RALs for more than 10 years, for the 95% UCL and maximum porewater concentrations, respectively.
+Chemical transport modeling was conducted to evaluate the performance of a range of cap thicknesses considered for example cap design area in the LDW.
+Modeling indicates that for PCBs, a 2-foot sand cap is predicted to meet the PCB RALs for more than 100 years.
+For arsenic, a cap thickness of 3.5 feet amended with 10% ZVI by weight in the lower cap horizon is predicted to meet the arsenic RALs for 27 to more than 100 years for the 95% UCL calculated porewater concentrations and for 20 to 68 years for the maximum calculated porewater concentrations.
+A cap thickness of 4.5 feet amended with 10% ZVI by weight in the lower cap horizon is predicted meet the arsenic RALs for 42 to more than 100 years for the 95% UCL calculated porewater concentrations and for 30 to greater than 100 years for the maximum calculated porewater concentrations.
 These simulations are conservative and ignored net sedimentation, which would enhance the performance of the cap.